BobaZooba/xllm/DOCS.md

 Thus, each sample is a dictionary with the key `text_parts`, and the value is a `list of strings`.
 Ultimately, in the `Collator`, the list of texts is converted into text using a specified separator.
 In `CompletionCollator`, we calculate `loss` (train the model) only for the last text in the list, that is, the last utterance (of the assistant) in the dialogue.
 Also, a list of texts allows for easier customization of the dialogue and the use of different separators for these texts.

 In the `Dataset`, there is a parameter called `must_have_keys`.
-Each sample is checked before being fed into the Collator to ensure it contains all `must_have_keys`; otherwise, an exception is thrown.
+Each sample is checked before being fed into the `Collator` to ensure it contains all `must_have_keys`; otherwise, an exception is thrown.
+You can expand this list in the init method.

 #### Change both `Collator` and `Dataset`